Phillips & Cohen has been very successful in whistleblower pharmaceutical fraud cases against many pharma companies.

 We have brought "qui tam" whistleblower cases alleging pharmaceutical fraud in a variety of ways, including off-label marketing, kickback schemes and other Medicare and Medicaid fraud practices.

-Those whistleblower cases - such as our record-setting cases against GlaxoSmithKline and Pfizer Inc. -- have settled for huge sums and resulted in our clients getting hefty whistleblower rewards.
+Those whistleblower cases - such as our record-setting cases against GlaxoSmithKline and Pfizer Inc. -- have stopped illegal and improper marketing and sales practices that were harmful to patients' health and possibly their lives.
+Pharma companies paid huge sums to settle those cases, and our clients received hefty whistleblower rewards for exposing and helping to stop those harmful practices.

 Phillips & Cohen's top whistleblower cases against pharma companies: